hasegawa-yuta-jaea/LBM2D-LETKF/README.md

 ```
 After compilation is succeeded, the executable named `run/a.out` is generated.

-Or if you want to test the compilation of every mode, run
+Or if you want to check the compilation of every mode, run
 ```bash
 make test
 ```